grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-an-app-plugin/configuration-editor.md

 ### Config page with a complex UI

-In the fixture below we are adding an `appConfigPage` by using a navigation function.
-The navigation function will return the default `AppConfigPage` defined in `@grafana/plugin-e2e`.
+Add an `appConfigPage` by using a navigation function that returns the default `AppConfigPage` defined in `@grafana/plugin-e2e`.

+For example:

 ```ts title="fixtures.ts"
 import { AppConfigPage, test as base } from '@grafana/plugin-e2e';